idanivanov/idanivanov.github.io/about.md

 &nbsp;

-My name is __Ivan Danielov Ivanov__ and I am a Data Scientist.
-I have over {{ experience }} years of industrial experience in machine learning and advanced analytics.
+My name is __Ivan Danielov Ivanov__.
+I have over {{ experience }} years of industrial experience in data science, machine learning, and AI.

 I have delivered diverse projects in multiple industries, most notably: retail, manufacturing, education, IT, healthcare.
 The projects have covered use cases, such as, demand forecasting, customer analytics, predictive maintenance, recommendation engines, intelligent document processing.